vkfm17/rl-memory-agent/README.md

 This project explores reinforcement learning as a mechanism for adaptive memory compression in language agents.

 It connects:
-- reinforcement learning
+- Reinforcement learning
-- natural language understanding
+- Natural language understanding
-- memory systems and compression
+- Memory systems and compression
-- agentic LLM architectures
+- Agentic LLM architectures

 ---

 # Status

 This is an active research prototype exploring:
-- learned memory policies
+- Learned memory policies
-- contradiction-aware compression
+- Contradiction-aware compression
-- curriculum-driven RL training
+- Curriculum-driven RL training

 It is not a production system, but a foundation for memory-augmented LLM agents with learned context management.